 What areas does this program serve?

 Residents of Roanoke City, Roanoke County, Vinton, and Salem are eligible for the YouthBuild program.
-However, potential students can live in any locality, as long as they have their own transportation and can attend classes on a regular basis.

 Is there a cost for this program?